ClericMT/emobot/README.md

 # emobot
-Bot that responds to frequency with "emotion"
+Bot that responds to input sequence of three frequencies with output sound effect